Arcgel/The_AdaptiFork/PROJECT-SUMMARY.md

 ---

-## 🏆 Hackatoberfest Judging Criteria
+## 🏆 Hacktoberfest Judging Criteria

 ### Innovation ⭐⭐⭐⭐⭐
 - 56+ features in one extension